 10 Best B-Movies Of The 1990s, Ranked

-Noted examples include B-movies: low-budget films featuring genres such as horror, sci-fi and action that are known for their campy quality and innovative concepts.
+Noted examples include B-movies: low-budget films featuring genres such as horror, sci-fi, and action that are known for their campy quality and innovative concepts.

-Cube, Hardware and Tremors are just three examples of the weird and diverse B-movie offerings in the 1990s, from horror to sci-fi.
+Cube, Hardware, and Tremors are just three examples of the weird and diverse B-movie offerings in the 1990s, from horror to sci-fi.

-The lowbrow B-movie is endangered species in the modern world, and perhaps the 1990s was the last great decade for the genre.
+The lowbrow B-movie is an endangered species in the modern world, and the 1990s was the last great decade for the genre.
 By ‘B-movie’, we mean any film with a derisory budget that squeezes entertainment out of cheap scares, action, monstrous gore, or sex appeal.
 Science fiction, horror, action, and martial arts movies are the breeding ground of these types of films that offer a cult niche audience with their unavoidable campy appeal.
 Though the 80s gave us some of the best B-movies, the 90s is a promising contender for some powerhouse movies.

 B-movies such as these know how to exploit their easy pleasures without taking themselves too seriously, and know how to get tiny budgets to stretch all that much further than they have any right to.
 And of course, you need a talented young director (Sam Raimi, Peter Jackson) to really make minuscule production values go so much further than you’d think possible.
 Layer in some worthwhile (or woefully bad) acting, a clever gimmicky device or two, and a surprising pop culture resonance, and you can often get an end product that’s so much more than the sum of its underwhelming parts.